MatchuPitchu/react-summary/09_React Testing.md

     }
    ```

-   - example of rules and plugins (tutorial teacher udemy)
+   - example of rules and plugins (of tutorial teacher udemy course)

    ```JSON
     {